B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 So, \(325\; - \;118\; = \;207\).

 Students can also use the number line to perform a subtraction.
-For example, to calculate \(263\; - \;45\), they can use compensation to work with more familiar numbers.
-Since \(263 + 2 = 265\), we can perform \(265 - 45 = 220\) and then subtract 2 to compensate (\(263\; + \;2\; - \;45\; - \;2\)).
+For example, to calculate \(263\; - \;45\), they can use compensation to work with "friendlier" numbers.
+Since \(263 + 2 = 265\), it is easier to determine \(265 - 45 = 220\) and then subtract 2 to compensate (\(263\; + \;2\; - \;45\; - \;2\)).

-The number line can also be used with the decomposition according to the place values of the digits of the number (\(263 - 40 = 223\), \(223 - 5 = 218\)):
+The number line can also be used with the decomposition by removing in jumps according to the place values of the subtrahend, or number being removed (\(263 - 40 = 223\), \(223 - 5 = 218\)):

-The open number line allows students to proceed in significant leaps \((263\; - \;3\; = \;260,\;260\; - \;40\; = \;220,\;220\; - \;2\; = \;218)\) :
+The open number line allows students to proceed in significant leaps \((263\; - \;3\; = \;260,\;260\; - \;40\; = \;220,\;220\; - \;2\; = \;218)\):

-Giving students the opportunity to model addition and subtraction with regrouping on multi-digit numbers allows them to visualize the steps of the corresponding common algorithm.
+Giving students the opportunity to model addition and subtraction with regrouping on multi-digit numbers allows them to visualize the steps of the corresponding standard algorithm.
 The steps of an algorithm are not out of context when conceptual understanding is present.
 Students who have forgotten a step in the usual algorithm can still find a solution to the problem since they have the ability to use a personal algorithm.

 Addition